dmdivyansh/clubsIITI/README.md

 # ClubsIITI
-A project under the course CS-207 we created this application under the guidance of Dr.Nagendra Kumar and Ankit jain sir.
+A project under the course CS-207 we created this application under the guidance of Dr.Nagendra Kumar and Ankit jain sir.<br>
-We used HTML,CSS,JAVASCRIPT,FLASK(PYTHON),MySQL
+Technologies used HTML,CSS,JAVASCRIPT,FLASK(PYTHON),MySQL<br>
 We also hosted the website using heroku:<a href="https://clubs-iiti.herokuapp.com/">Link for our site</a>
 # AIM:-
 <ol>